fortran-lang/fortran-lang.org/_posts/2020-08-01-Fortran-Newsletter-August-2020.md

 Its long term goal is to build a rich and decentralized ecosystem of Fortran packages and create a healthy environment in which new open source Fortran projects are created and published with ease.

+## LFortran

+What's new in LFortran:

+* The initial prototype C++ backend can translate Fortran's `do concurrent` to C++'s `Kokkos::parallel_for`: https://twitter.com/lfortranorg/status/1280764915242811393
+* LFortran has a Twitter account for latest updates: [@lfortranorg](https://twitter.com/lfortranorg)
+* Work is progressing on the production version of LFortran that is written in C++
+* 22 Merge Requests were merged and 4 issues fixed in July 2020.
+Some notable ones:
+  * [#163](https://gitlab.com/lfortran/lfortran/-/issues/163): Implement basic Fortran to C++ translation backend
+  * [!410](https://gitlab.com/lfortran/lfortran/-/merge_requests/410): Make simple calculations work via LLVM in interactive mode
+  * [!402](https://gitlab.com/lfortran/lfortran/-/merge_requests/402): Build ASR (Abstract Semantic Representation) properly for subroutines and functions

+The short term goal is to get the C++ based production version of LFortran matching most of the features from the Python prototype version and make a public release.
+The long term goal is to build a modern Fortran compiler that works with any production code and allows it to run efficiently on modern hardware (CPUs and GPUs), both interactively and compiling to binaries, and provide the basis for other tools such as the Fortran to C++ translation, editor support, automatic documentation generation (and doctesting like in Python), automatic formatting and others.

 ## Events

 * [FortranCon 2020](https://tcevents.chem.uzh.ch/event/12) was held July 2 - 4.